-Currently serving as Associate Conductor of the Baltimore Symphony Orchestra, Nicholas Hersh has earned a reputation as an “energetic and versatile” musician (Tim Smith, Baltimore Sun).
-Since joining the Baltimore Symphony as Assistant Conductor in 2014, he continues to make his mark on the mid-Atlantic region with exciting, innovative programming— most notably as conductor and co-curator of the acclaimed BSO Pulse series, bringing together Indie bands and orchestral musicians in unique collaborations.
+Nicholas Hersh currently serves as Associate Conductor of the Baltimore Symphony Orchestra and Artistic Director of the Baltimore Symphony Youth Orchestras.
+Since joining the BSO as Assistant Conductor in 2014, he continues to make his mark on the mid-Atlantic region with exciting, innovative programming—notably as conductor and co-curator of the acclaimed BSO Pulse series, bringing together Indie bands and orchestral musicians in unique collaborations.